webandras/static-site-express/README.md

 The base path, the build command, and the publish directory.
 You can keep those settings.

 In the `_headers` file you can specify the HTTP headers and set Content Security Policy (CSP) rules for the Netlify server.
-Currently, CSP rules are not set because I don't know which domains you want to whitelist when you create your own website.
+Currently, CSP rules are not set.
 I recommend you the [CSP Evaluator by Google](https://csp-evaluator.withgoogle.com/).

 The `_redirects` file is currently empty.
-When you have a custom domain, you can make a redirect from *.netlify.com to your custom domain.
+When you have a custom domain, you can make a redirect from *.netlify.com* to your custom domain.

 `sitemap.xml` is self-explanatory.
 Empty by default.
 `robots.txt` is for search engines.
 Default settings: